cssfrankfurt/cssfrankfurt.de/.github/CONTRIBUTING.md

 ## How to contribute 👩‍💻

 1. Fork the repository
+2. Clone your forked repository
+3. Run `yarn` or `npm install` (dev mode w/ hot-reload: `yarn dev` or `npm run dev`)
-2. Create feature branch
+4. Create feature branch
-3. Commit changes
+5. Commit changes
-4. Push to branch
+6. Push to branch
-5. Submit a pull request 🎉
+7. Submit a pull request 🎉

 ### Bug reports 🐛